cwendorf/EASI/docs/applications/EnhancedPlotsOneWayDataApplications.md

 ### Analyses of the Means

-Create a color theme for the mean plots
+Create a color theme for the plots.

 ```r
 colorTheme <- c("darkred","darkblue","darkgoldenrod")
 ```

-Simple: Diamond Plots of the Confidence Intervals
+#### Diamond Plots

+Get a simple diamond plots of the confidence intervals.

 ```r
 (Outcome~Factor) |> plotDiamonds()